-19.1.
-The processor is not within the same corporate group as our business or organisation but abides by the same binding corporate rules regarding data processing.
-19.2.
-The data protection clauses in our contracts with data processors include transfer clauses that are compliant with the GDPR.
-19.3.
-We comply with a code of conduct that is compliant with the GDPR.
-19.4.
-Both our organisation and the processor are public authorities between whom there is either a legally binding agreement or administrative arrangements approved compliant with the GDPR.
+19.1. the processor is not within the same corporate group as our business and abides by the same binding corporate rules regarding data processing.
+19.2. the data protection clauses in our contracts with data processors include transfer clauses that are compliant with the South African POPIA and with the GDPR.
+19.3. we comply with a code of conduct that is compliant with the South African POPIA and the GDPR.
+19.4. both our organisation and the processor are public authorities between whom there is either a legally binding agreement or administrative arrangement approved compliant with the South African POPIA and the GDPR.

 ACCESS TO YOUR OWN IN FORMATION

 20.1.
 At any time you may review or update personally identifiable information that we hold about you, by signing in to your account on our website.
 20.2.
 To obtain a copy of any information that is not provided on our website you may send us a request on our Data Access Request Page or at firstname.lastname@example.org.
 20.3.
 After receiving the request, we will tell you when we expect to provide you with the information, and whether we require any fee for providing it to you.

 If you wish us to remove personally identifiable information from our website, you may make your request on our Data Access Request Page or at email@example.com.

 This may limit the service we can provide to you.

 22. Verification of your information

 When we receive any request to access, edit or delete personal identifiable information we shall first take reasonable steps to verify your identity before granting you access or otherwise taking any action.
 This is important to safeguard your information.